 What type of discount is available?

-Lifeline assistance lowers the cost of basic monthly telephone service.
+Lifeline assistance lowers the cost of basic monthly telephone and/or broadband service.
 Eligible consumers can receive up to $9.25 per month in discounts.

 How do I apply?